waleedahmed0710/makeitwave.com/docs/data/docs/products/4g/source/introduction.rst

-**Key Facts about the Wave® Smart Hotspot™**:
+**Key Facts about the Wave® Smart Home Hotspot™**:

 	• Primarily a Wi-Fi Hotspot with cellular module add-on (HSPA+, LTE or 5G).
 Features a built in Media Center (with IPTV), IoT Smart Device Controls and IP Camera Monitor (using WaveOS™)
 	• Connects to an existing DSL Router via Ethernet (Initial Setup Only)
 	• Works independantly as a  Wave® Smart Home™ solution or in conjunction with enhancement products and/or accessories
-	• Functions most effectively when all wireless devices in the home, connect **exclusively** to the Wave® Smart Hotspot™
+	• Functions most effectively when all wireless devices in the home, connect **exclusively** to the Wave® Smart Home Hotspot™
-	• The cellular Smart Hotspot™ is designed to replace existing sole sources of internet access.
+	• The cellular Smart Home Hotspot™ is designed to replace existing sole sources of internet access.